znuny/Znuny4OTRS-ProcessTimeUnits/doc/en/config.md

 ## System Configuration

 ### Subject of the article
-The text from `Znuny4OTRSProcessTimeUnits::Article###Subject` is used as the subject for the created article.
+The text from `ZnunyProcessTimeUnits::Article###Subject` is used as the subject for the created article.

 ### Body of the article
-The text from the setting `Znuny4OTRSProcessTimeUnits::Article###Body` is used for the content of the article.
+The text from the setting `ZnunyProcessTimeUnits::Article###Body` is used for the content of the article.

 ### Sendertype
-With  `Znuny4OTRSProcessTimeUnits::Article###SenderType` is selected who created the article:
+With  `ZnunyProcessTimeUnits::Article###SenderType` is selected who created the article:
 - the **system**,
 - the **customer**, or
 - the **agent** (default)
 The type cannot be changed subsequently for existing articles.

 ### Number of articles
-With `Znuny4OTRSProcessTimeUnits::ArticleCreateOnce` you determine whether a only one article should be created per ticket or one for each recorded accounting time.
+With `ZnunyProcessTimeUnits::ArticleCreateOnce` you determine whether a only one article should be created per ticket or one for each recorded accounting time.